Sakurann/connect/openid-connect-claims-aggregation/openid-connect-claims-aggregation-1_0.md

 If any of the steps fail then the IA MUST respond to the request with the Error Response parameter, [section 3.1.2.6.](https://openid.net/specs/openid-connect-core-1_0.html#AuthError) with Error code: `invalid_did`.

-The following is a non-normative example of requesting the issuance of a credential that uses a decentralized identifier.
+The following is a non-normative example of requesting the issuance of a claimset that uses a decentralized identifier.

 ```
 {